‘Antivirus is dead’: The rising enterprise security threats for 2021 and how to protect against them

 2020 was unprecedented in nearly every way, and cyberattacks were no exception.
-The CrowdStrike 2021 Global Threat Report, from cloud-native cybersecurity company CrowdStrike, the states this was “perhaps the most active year in memory.”
+The CrowdStrike 2021 Global Threat Report from cloud-native cybersecurity company CrowdStrike states this was “perhaps the most active year in memory.”

 For enterprises specifically, the report uncovers rising threats to watch in the coming year.
 Malicious actors furthered their shift toward attacks on high-value targets such as enterprises, known as “big game hunting,” which has become increasingly popular in recent years because of the more lucrative payday potential.
-Malicious actors also developed new tools and procedures, and formed alliances to bolster the strength and reach of their attacks.
+Malicious actors also developed new tools and procedures and formed alliances to bolster the strength and reach of their attacks.
 Most significantly, they increasingly integrated blackmail and extortion techniques into ransomware operations.

-Malicious actors have escalated their efforts over the last 18 months, Adam Meyers, senior vice president of intelligence at CrowdStrike, told VentureBeat.
+Malicious actors have escalated their efforts over the last 18 months, CroweStrike senior VP Adam Meyers told VentureBeat.
 They want “to steal as much data as they can get their hands on.
 Then they’ll say ‘If you don’t pay us, we’re going to release all this sensitive data,’ which could have reputational or even regulatory impact.”

 Cyber criminals also exploited the COVID-19 pandemic, preying on fears, targeting the health sector, and taking advantage of the abrupt switch to remote work.
 According to the report, 71% of cybersecurity experts surveyed said they’re more worried about ransomware attacks as a result of COVID-19.
 Additionally, 2020 saw what is perhaps the most sophisticated and far-reaching supply-chain attack in history.